amwebexpert/ws-poker-planning/README.md

 - press the share button so the full poker planning session link can be shared with other team members
 - the resulting link is going to include the generated room number, the server, and the team name so it can be safely bookmarked for future poker planning sessions

-## Full poker planning client app and server on LOCALHOST
+## Full poker planning client app and server (development)

-The [Web Toolbox](https://github.com/amwebexpert/etoolbox#start-the-app-locally) GitHub project explains how to start the single page app locally.
-Once this app is started, you can then start a poker planning session server as follow:
+The [Web Toolbox](https://github.com/amwebexpert/etoolbox#start-the-app-locally) GitHub project explains how to start the single-page app locally.
+Once this app is started, you can then start a poker planning session server as follows:

 - ensure the server is up and running by executing `npm run start:dev` which is going to start the server on `localhost:8080`
 - open the UI locally at [http://localhost:3000/#/PokerPlanning](http://localhost:3000/#/PokerPlanning)